Convergence Rate of Multiple-try Metropolis Independent sampler: Variants of Multiple-Try Metropolis

-We note that when proposing multiple trials, we may also choose not to exclude $x$ from the proposal set.
-In this case, we will need to modify Algorithm~\ref{alg:MTM-SRSWOR-II} slightly to have the following variant:
+We note that designing a suitable parallel construction to do SRSWOR can speed up the algorithm considerably.
+Furthermore, when proposing multiple trials, we may also choose not to exclude $x$ from the proposal set.
+In this case, we need to modify Algorithm~\ref{alg:MTM-SRSWOR} slightly to become Algorithm~\ref{alg:MTM-SRSWOR2}.